kuhumcst/DanNet/README.md

 ======
 [DanNet](https://cst.ku.dk/projekter/dannet/) is a [WordNet](https://en.wikipedia.org/wiki/WordNet) for the Danish language.
 The goal of this project is to represent DanNet in full using [RDF](https://www.w3.org/RDF/) as its native representation at both the database level, in the application space, and as its primary serialisation format.

+The initial dataset has been [bootstrapped from the old DanNet 2.2 CSV files](src/main/dk/wordnet/bootstrap.clj).
+The old CSV export mirrors the SQL tables of the old DanNet database.
+This process will eventually be made obsolete once the next version of DanNet has been published.

 Compatibility
 -------------
 Special care has been taken to maximise the compatibility of this iteration of DanNet.
 Like the DanNet of yore, the base dataset of this iteration is published as both RDF and CSV; the CSV file now simply reflects the triples of the RDF representation.